How the HiPoint process is protecting our water quality and the problems that we see today.

 2. Water Reuse and Tailwater recovery

 HiPoint will reclaim water at 3 million gallons per year from rain and moisture in used bedding.
-The recycled water is stored in multiple tanks on-site for continual reuse as farmland irrigation and commercial washing.
+The recycled water is stored in multiple tanks on-site for continual reuse in our Facility, in our sealed bioreactors to produce compost, and where viable farmland irrigation and commercial washing.

 3. Any other source designated as nontraditional in a regional water supply plan.